johnnythethird/E-Buy-Website/frontend/README.md

 # Frontend
-# 7th Build
+# 8th Build

-Cart functionality has been added to the application.
-We can add with the plus and minus buttons and the subtotal will be displayed with the correct amount.\
-We've also added functionality to the Add to Cart buttons on the home screen.
-The "proceed to checkout" button also works.
+We've added a sign in screen to the application.
+It will also check if the fields are empty when signing in.\